qianglbl/mAD/README.md

 works, and perform publicly and display publicly, and to permit others to do so.

 ****************************
-This package contains an Automatic Differentiation (AD) module/class, which has been implemented in five programming languages: Fortran, C++, Java, Python, and Julia.
+This package contains an effective Automatic Differentiation (AD) module/class, which has been implemented in five programming languages: Fortran, C++, Java, Python, and Julia.
 The package aims to provide transparency and simplicity for integrating auto-differentiation into various applications.
+Each programming implementation class comprises only a few hundred lines of code.
 To utilize this module, some standard variables must be declared as AD variables.

 Please note that for each application, the `dimmax` variable within the module must